-[08:27] WatchGuard is focusing their energies on getting the word out to MSPs.
+[08:27] WatchGuard is focusing its energies on getting the word out to MSPs.
 Businesses will be adopting this technology through the MSPs out there.

 [09:22] WPA3 and the TWE are two different universes.

-[11:06] The evil twin access point is a hacker changing their device’s name to a legitimate Wi-Fi access name and having people connect into it instead of the legit Wi-Fi.
+[11:06] The evil twin access point is a hacker changing their device’s name to a legitimate Wi-Fi access name and having people connect to it instead of the legit Wi-Fi.

-[12:44] There are people doing evil twin attacks to themselves to test if a building or business has proper security.
+[12:44] There are people doing evil twin attacks on themselves to test if a building or business has proper security.
 Search #TrustYourWifi to find examples.
-A high number of business are susceptible to this type of attack.
+A high number of businesses are susceptible to this type of attack.